Idilismiguzel/Natural-Language-Processing/README.md

 - Voice User Interfaces and introduction to Alexa skills
 - Alexa History Skill Build your own Alexa skill and deploy it -- optional
 - Speech Recognition and ASR pipelines
 - [DNN Speech Recognizer](https://github.com/Idilismiguzel/DeepNN-Speech-Recognizer) is the final project of the course and also the Nanodegree, requiring to build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline.
-Also this project has to be submitted and reviewed by Udacity.
 <p align="center">
   <img src="./images/P3.png"/>
 </p>